Patchethium/crocus/README.md

 - Rust, you can install it from [rustup.rs](https://rustup.rs/)
 - ffmpeg, rust-ffmpeg needs some specific steps to build, please refer to [rust-ffmpeg's guide](https://github.com/zmwangx/rust-ffmpeg/wiki/Notes-on-building#dependencies) before building Crocus
+- mold & clang if you're using Linux

 ### Build